Unicon/grouper-mcp/docs/TOOLS.md

 **Parameters:**
 - **`groupName`** (string) - The full name of the group to assign privileges on (use this OR stemName, not both)
 - **`stemName`** (string) - The full name of the stem to assign privileges on (use this OR groupName, not both)
 - **`subjectId`** (string) - Subject ID for single subject operation (use this OR subjects array, not both).
-For user subjects, use their user ID.
+For user subjects, use their Subject ID.
 For group subjects, use the group UUID.
 - **`subjectSourceId`** (optional, string) - Optional subject source ID for single subject.
 Not needed when using a group UUID as subjectId.
 - **`subjectIdentifier`** (optional, string) - Optional subject identifier for single subject
 - **`subjects`** (array) - Array of subjects for batch operation (use this OR subjectId, not both).
 Each subject can be a user or a group.
 For groups, use the group UUID as subjectId.
 Each subject object can have: subjectId (required), subjectSourceId (optional, not needed for group UUIDs), subjectIdentifier (optional)